Stock market today: Wall Street is drifting on the verge of its record - ExBulletin

 Stock market today: Wall Street is drifting on the verge of its record

-NEW YORK (AP) U.S. stocks are higher Monday, adding to what was a strong May after a tough April.

-The S&P 500 was up 0.2% at the start of the session and was within 0.4% of its record set at the end of March.
-The Dow Jones Industrial Average was up 88 points, or 0.2%, as of 9:35 a.m.
+The S&P 500 was up slightly 0.1% at midday and was within 0.5% of its record set in late March.
+The Dow Jones Industrial Average was up 41 points, or 0.1%, as of 11 a.m.
 Eastern Time, and the Nasdaq Composite Index was up 0.3%.

-Stocks have rebounded this month on revived hopes that inflation could slow enough to convince the Federal Reserve to cut its main interest rate later this year.
-Those hopes will be tested Wednesday, when the U.S. government delivers the latest monthly update on inflation felt by households across the country.
+Stocks have rebounded this month after a difficult April on revived hopes that inflation has slowed sufficiently. convince the Federal Reserve to reduce its main interest rate later this year.
+A key test for those hopes will come Wednesday, when the U.S. government delivers the latest monthly update on inflation felt by households across the country.

 Other reports this week include updates on inflation seen by wholesalers and sales by U.S. retailers.
-They could help determine whether fears about a worst-case scenario for the country, where stubbornly high inflation forms a devastating combination with a stagnant economy, are justified.
+They could show whether fears about a doomsday scenario for the country, in which stubbornly high inflation forms a devastating combination with stagnant growth, are founded. economy.

-Hopes have been growing recently that the economy can avoid so-called stagflation and reach the target where it cools enough to keep inflation in check while remaining strong enough to avoid a serious recession.
-Federal Reserve Chairman Jerome Powell also reassured financial markets when he recently said the U.S. central bank remained closer to cutting rates than raising them, even as inflation remained higher higher than expected so far this year.
+Hopes have been growing that the economy can avoid so-called stagflation and reach the target where it cools enough to keep inflation in check while remaining strong enough to avoid a serious recession.
+Federal Reserve Chairman Jerome Powell also reassured financial markets when he recently said the U.S. central bank remains closer to a rate cut rather than raising them, even though inflation has remained higher than expected so far this year.

 The Fed is keeping its main interest rate at the highest level in more than two decades in hopes of slowing the overall economy and lowering inflation.